TOAST-DOCS/TOAST-Cloud/en/public-api/framework-api.md

 |   slidingCalculationTypeCode | String| Yes | Types of sliding fee calculations<br>NONE, SECTION_SUM, SECTION_SELECTED |
 |   useFixPriceYn | String| Yes | Fixed amount or not (Y: Fixed amount , N: Unit price calculation)<br>Y: price becomes an amount if it falls in the range<br>N: (Usage x Unit Price) becomes an amount |

+<a id="list-services-enrolled-in-a-pay-as-you-go-subscription"></a>
-### List services enrolled in a pay-as-you-go subscription
+### List services enrolled in a pay-as-you-go subscription { #list-services-enrolled-in-a-pay-as-you-go-subscription }

 > GET "/v1/billing/contracts/basic/products"

 API that provides a list of the main categories and subcategories exposed in the bill, and the counters they contain.

+<a id="list-services-enrolled-in-a-pay-as-you-go-subscription-required-permissions"></a>
 #### Required permissions
 Available to all members.
 No specific permissions required.

+<a id="list-services-enrolled-in-a-pay-as-you-go-subscription-request-parameter"></a>
 #### Request Parameter

 | In | Name | Type | Required | Description  |